 the TMCH.

 This may or may not include processing of personal data by those third parties.
-Where personal data is processed by third parties, the respective joint controller will need to ensure that the data processing is carried out in a way compliant with GDPR.
-However, conditional to GDPR compliance, nothing in the JCA shall prevent the respective joint controller from engaging third parties and entering into the required agreements without further authorizations from the other joint controllers.
-The EPDP Team considers it out of scope of its work to prepare a JCA or even to prescribe in what form JCAs will be entered into, as long as a set of the minimum requirements as specified in the EPDP Team’s report, are met.
-It does appear advisable, though, to create one template, which can be amended to reflect situations that are not applicable industry-wide (such as eligibility requirements for registered name holders) and that JCAs are entered into per TLD between ICANN Org, the respective Registry Operator and registrars.
-A potential way to facilitate contracting would be to make the JCA part of the RRA, so there would be separate tri-partite agreements between ICANN Org, the Registry Operator and each registrar.
-While ICANN is not a party to the RRA, but ICANN could authorize the registries to enter into JCAs with all registrars on its behalf.
+Where personal data is processed by third parties, the respective arrangement will need to ensure that the data processing is carried out in a way compliant with GDPR.
+However, conditional to GDPR compliance, nothing in the arrangement shall prevent the respective parties from engaging third parties and entering into the required agreements without further authorizations from the other parties.